 What to Trust?

-If you’ve ever loved an addict, you know that a tactic often used to minimize bad behavior is something called gaslighting.
-More or less, the addict manipulates facts in a way that makes us feel like we’re the ones who are crazy.
-This often manifests in the form of convincing us that we’ve created drama out of a situation that they insist is nothing even close to what we’ve made it out to be.
+If you’ve ever loved an addict, you know there’s a tactic often used to minimize bad behavior called gas-lighting.
+More or less, the addict manipulates facts in a way that makes us feel like we’re crazy.
+This often manifests in the form of convincing us we’ve created drama out of a situation they insist is nothing even close to what we’ve made it out to be.
 For us, this was often around the idea of telling the truth.
 I would try to convey what a big deal the lying was; not just to me, but to God.
 I was genuinely concerned for his soul.
 But he would act like I was over-reacting.
 Like I was putting words in God’s mouth by making it into such a big deal.
 This is when it was so important for me to know what the Bible says, and why it can be trusted.

 John 17:17 – Make them holy by Your truth; teach them Your Word, which is Truth.